-Prerequisite: Completion of 24 credits at the 200-level, or consent of the Chair in consultation with the instructor.
+Prerequisite: 6 credits at 200-level studio.

 This course is an extensive study of the practices of performance and installation, with emphasis on conceptual and logistical concerns.
 Students will explore performance and installation in site specific, political and social contexts, as well as the relationship to interdisciplinary practice.
 The course will involve technical workshops, presentations and group discussions.

-SCLP.320 - Intermediate Sculpture
+$SCLP.
+320-Intermediate\ Sculpture$